How to get started on bimspot

 Before starting, a distinction should be made depending on what stage your projects are at.

-- Early stage: if you are just getting started with a BIM project, the first step to accomplish on bimspot is to define your Information Requirements to clearly share the right information with your co-workers.
-We provide a template of Information Requirements which you and your team can easily customise to better fit your needs.
+- Early-stage: if you are just getting started with a BIM project, the first step to accomplish on bimspot is to define your Information Requirements to clearly share the right information with your co-workers.
+We provide a template of Information Requirements that you and your team can easily customise to better fit your needs.

 - Later stage: At this stage, the models are in progress.
 So, we suggest adapting the Information Requirements to your needs and subsequently uploading the models from the entire team.